4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 [![Alternative way to change models](/assets/posts/2021-07-04-Bayesian-sales-analysis/combined_predictions.svg)](/assets/posts/2021-07-04-Bayesian-sales-analysis/combined_predictions.json)

 As you can see, in the pessimistic model the bumps caused by releasing the latest sets are far more modest and in line with previous releases.
-This could indicate that purchasing behaviour is different during COVID-19 (which I full expect to be the case).
-Around here most shops were doing a "Buy 1 DT Deck, get and CotA deck for free", if this was a big enough phenomenon, this could also explain the steeper increase in registrations.
+This could indicate that purchasing behaviour is different during COVID-19 (which I fully expect to be the case).

 ## Conclusion